Saturday, 26 July 2025

 A monument at another entrance

-Then I walked to another Buddhist temple nearby - Hualamphong Temple.
+Then I walked to a Buddhist temple nearby - Hualamphong Temple.
 This is a typical Buddhist temple, nothing too extraordinary.

 Then I walked to (belief it or not) a Hindu temple (Sri Maha Mariamman Temple @ Wat Khaek).